Vladimir-Novick/MDI-Login/README.md

 1) Create Empty Dynamic Link Library project with Windows Desktop Wizard.

-2) Create a new resource ( .rc file )
+2) Create a new resource ( .rc file ).

+3) copy all application resource and file resource.h into Satellite DLL.

+4) Modify your application resource as your needs.

-3) Specify the /NOENTRY linker option. ( Project Properties -> Linker -> Advanced -> No Entry Point -> Select Yes option )
+5) Specify the /NOENTRY linker option. ( Project Properties -> Linker -> Advanced -> No Entry Point -> Select Yes option )

+6) Create Satellite DLL for all your application configuration

 ### Use a Satellite DLL

-1) set all application resource into Satellite DLL

-2) Load satellite DLL into your application initialization:
+Load satellite DLL into your application initialization:

 for example: